viniciusov/MediaCleanup/README.md

 ### Run
 Now you have to run the main script.
-There's two mains ways for running this script:
+There are two ways for running this script:

 #### 1) If you have Python>=3 installed on your OS: